irenekarijadi/CEEMDAN-EWT-LSTM/README.md

 ## Prerequisites
 The proposed method is coded in Python 3.7.6 and the experiments were performed on Intel Core i3-8130U CPU, 2.20GHz, with a memory size of 4.00 GB.
-The python version is specified in [runtime.txt.](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/runtime.txt) In order to run the experiments, a number of packages need to be installed.
-Here are the list of the package  version that we used to run all the experiments
+The Python version is specified in [runtime.txt.](https://github.com/irenekarijadi/RF-LSTM-CEEMDAN/blob/main/runtime.txt) In order to run the experiments, a number of packages need to be installed.
+Here is the list of the package  version that we used to run all the experiments

 * EMD-signal==0.2.10
 * pandas==0.25.3